How to protect your Social Security number: 10 SSN tips

 Knowing your Social Security number by heart can be handy.
 It’s there when you need it.
 Plus, you probably won’t be tempted to carry your Social Security card with you or to jot down the number on a slip of paper.

-Tip 2: Keep your card and number in a safe place
+Tip 2: Keep your Social Security card and number in a safe place

 Anything as important as your Social Security card deserves a home.
 This could be a lock box or a file folder kept in a secure place.
 And don’t forget, your SSN may appear on important documents.
 They require a safe place, too.